 However, the Q1 delivery miss (358K vs estimates) and 22% YTD stock decline show that the core automotive business is under pressure.
 BYD sold 3.2 million EVs in 2025 — nearly 2x Tesla — and Chinese competitors continue to close the technology gap.

-The April 22 earnings call will reveal whether Tesla can demonstrate a credible path from "robotaxi in 2 cities" to "robotaxi at scale."
-Investors should focus on four metrics: (1) Cybercab production numbers and ramp schedule, (2) robotaxi rider metrics and city expansion timeline, (3) FSD regulatory response to the NHTSA probe, and (4) energy storage revenue trajectory.
+The July 22 Q2 earnings call is the next test of whether Tesla can demonstrate a credible path from "robotaxi in three cities, 20 cars" to "robotaxi at scale."
+Investors should focus on four metrics: (1) Cybercab production numbers and ramp schedule, (2) robotaxi fleet size and any move from pilot to paid consumer service, (3) FSD regulatory response to the NHTSA probe, and (4) whether Q2 deliveries re-converge with production or the inventory gap widens again.

 If Tesla can show Cybercab production scaling to 1,000+ units/month by Q3 and announce 5+ new robotaxi cities, the current valuation finds support.
 If production stumbles or NHTSA forces FSD restrictions, the valuation reset could be severe.